Armin Laschet: Environment and climate change

 Laschet has been criticised for hesitancy in efforts to mitigate climate change.
 As Minister President of North Rhine-Westphalia he claimed that the state was a "pioneer" in climate protection.
 Environmental organisations have rebuked this claim.
-In his tenure the expansion of wind power "collapsed" in North Rhine-Westphalia while under his leadership the state government enforced a phaseout of three coal-fired power plants not before the maximum date of 2038.
+During his tenure, the expansion of wind power collapsed in North Rhine-Westphalia, so that only a third of the originally planned turbines were built.
+His state government also allowed the phaseout of three coal-fired power plants to last until 2038.

 In 2018, shortly after taking over as Minister President of North Rhine-Westphalia, Laschet supported the minister of the environment Christina Schulze Föcking's decision to dismantle the state's administrative department for environmental crimes.
 Public broadcaster WDR reported that prior to its dismantling the department had been investigating accusations over pig farming at the farm of Schulze Föcking's family.

 During the 2021 floods in the district of Ahrweiler, he said, "One does not change one's politics because today is such a day."